-“Everyone throw your luggage in a front seat, then move to the back of the plane and take a seat."
+Plane guy hollered, “Everyone!
+Throw your luggage in a front seat, then move to the back of the plane to sit down."

 The weather was in turmoil.
 I kept trying to forget that Noah's rainbow only promised no flood, not no destruction.